mbareford/build-instructions/pyenvs/pyfr/build_pyfr_1.10.0_cirrus_py38.md

 cd ${PYCUDA_NAME}

-python configure.py --cuda-root=${CUDAROOT} --no-use-shipped-boost --boost-python-libname=boost_python-py36 --ldflags="-L/lustre/sw/nvidia/hpcsdk/Linux_x86_64/20.9/cuda/11.0/targets/x86_64-linux/lib/stubs"
+python configure.py --cuda-root=${CUDAROOT} --no-use-shipped-boost --boost-python-libname=boost_python-py36"
 make
 make install
+make clean
 ```

-Notice that the python configure command for pycuda has two anomalous settings, the `py36` suffix used for the boost python library name and the `11.0` version tag used in the path to the CUDA stub libraries.
+Notice that the python configure command for pycuda has one anomalous setting, the `py36` suffix used for the boost python library name.
-These are not mistakes merely workarounds required to get pycuda to build.
-These settings do not appear to compromise the PyFR installation (e.g., scaling runs perform as expected).
+It's not a mistake, merely a workaround required to get pycuda to build.
+The setting does not appear to compromise the PyFR installation (e.g., scaling runs perform as expected).

 Install other python packages required by PyFR